 4. Poor drainage

-If you're planning to install a wet room, it's not just the right tiling that you should be focused on.
+If you're planning wet room ideas, it's not just the right tiling that you should be focused on.

 'There are a lot of horror stories about issues with bathroom makeovers and these are usually down to poor workmanship and incorrect installation,' says Leigh Price, Co-Director of Real Stone & Tile.